donovanglover/donovan.is/content/projects/nix-config.md

 ## Getting Started

 If you haven't already, [download NixOS](https://nixos.org/download#download-nixos).
-You can use my system configuration in a [virtual machine](https://wiki.gentoo.org/wiki/Virtualization) by running the following command in an existing NixOS install.
+You can use my system configuration in a [virtual machine](https://wiki.gentoo.org/wiki/Virtualization) by running the following command in an existing NixOS install:

 {% wide_container() %}